kiribiti/kinfolk/CHANNELS.md

 ### Private Channels

 -   **Restricted Access**: Only approved subscribers can view channel content
--   **Hidden Content**: Posts in private channels are not visible to non-subscribers
+-   **Hidden Content**: Stories in private channels are not visible to non-subscribers
 -   **Opt-In**: Channel owners can make any channel (including primary) private
 -   **Discovery**: Private channels show as "Private Channel" with a lock icon
     -   Channel name and description are visible
-    -   Post content and count are hidden from non-subscribers
+    -   Story content and count are hidden from non-subscribers

 ---